7 Success Factors for Supply Chain Benchmarking

 Even if your company already has some experience with benchmarking, or you are not planning an imminent supply-chain benchmarking project, you might find the following seven mini-guides worth your attention, if only to help you fill some knowledge gaps within your organisation.

 7 Things You Really Should Know About Supply Chain Benchmarking

 1. Why You Want to Benchmark

-Determining scope is an important step for successful supply chain benchmarking, but you might struggle even to do that if you don’t first define exactly what you want to achieve.
+Determining scope is a crucial step for successful supply chain benchmarking, but you might struggle even to do that if you don’t first define what you want to achieve.

 - To understand how the supply chain performs in comparison with competitors’

 - To establish how a supply chain operation compares with best-in-class performers

 - To identify and adopt internal best practices